Star Trek: Thine Own Self

 - Captain Vosgal Toor, Command, Zaranite Male – Bridge NPC

 - Lt.
+J.G.
 Kodar Tamat, Support, Engineering officer, Cardassian Male – Martín

 - Ensign Sparik, Command, Shuttle pilot, Vulcan Male – Away Team NPC

 AWAY THE MOONSTAR!